 Toys such as building blocks and rainbow pebbles are great options for your child as they have endless opportunities for play; sparking children’s imaginations.
 Use in small world play, in learning to count and in the practice and development of speech.
 They can be stacked, sorted by colour and size and used to make fun pictures and patterns.

 Involving your toddler in what you are doing is a great way for them to learn about the world around them.
 Tasks that you might class as mundane such as hoovering, or cooking dinner might be fascinating to them!

 Words and numbers

-Reading to your child is a great for lots of reasons; developing listening skills, instilling a love of books, and good for bonding too.
-Though independent reading is still some way off your child will memorise favourite stories and ‘read along’ with you.
-Books with rhythm and repetition are particularly good for this.
+Reading to your child is recommended for lots of reasons including learning to listen, instilling a love of books, and it’s a good for bonding activity too.
+Even if independent reading is still some way off, your child will memorise favourite stories and ‘read along’ with you.
+Children’s books with rhythm and repetition are particularly good for this.

 Remember that children may find it frustrating the first time they start a new activity.
 But do persist and encourage them to persist too, as the more time they have to explore, the more advanced they are likely to become in terms of fine-tuning their fine motor skills, improving balance and coordination amongst others.
 Many play advocates from around the globe have been sharing their expertise on ‘Learning Through Play’.
 You can hear from our global Play Advocates here!

 So, when we can let’s try to move away from technology in those early years and build those key foundational skills so that children become lifelong learners through play.
 Encourage your child to use their imagination, become curious about the world, explore their surroundings, be active and above all, learn through play.